kohlivrinda/kohlivrinda.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Vrinda, a final year Computer Science undergraduate with a Data Science minor.
-I am currently developing LLM based solutions for the HRTech world at [Gloroots](https://www.gloroots.com/) as an ML intern.
+I am currently developing LLM based recommendation solutions for the HRTech world at [Gloroots](https://www.gloroots.com/) as an MLE.
+I also conduct NLP research at Boston University as a part of [BITLAB](https://www.leedokyun.com/bitlab.html)

 My research interests lie within Differential Privacy and Algorithmic Fairness, and I'm always up for a chat and/or collaborations on projects around the field.
 Currently I am (slowly but steadily) trying to replicate various adversarial attacks as a side project.
 Hopefully, I will start writing a blog someday soon, given the procastination overlords free me from my chains.
 Till that time, stay tuned!